 In addition to the aforementioned tips, you can also adopt stress-relieving techniques that you know will help to relieve your mood while on holiday.

-These techniques include meditation, journaling, clutching stress balls, practising mindfulness or even listening to your favorite song.
+These techniques include meditation, journaling, clutching stress balls, practicing mindfulness, or even listening to your favorite song.
 All of these habits have been proven to help to reduce stress and effectively lighten your mood (1,2).

 8. Spoil yourself

 You are on vacation after all, and by treating yourself, you’ll be surprised at the effect on your mental health.
 Travel is meant to be an enjoyable experience.
 Therefore, you should try to find ways in which to make the experience even more pleasant.